An appraisal report is inspection that concludes an opinion of value.

-One of the methods in use is the Cost Approach, which evaluates what it would cost to restore the improvements to the property, less the age and physical deterioration, adding the land value.
+One of the processes in use is the Cost Approach, which evaluates what it would cost to replace the improvements to the house, minus depreciation and physical dilapidation, adding the land value.

 To offer you a negotiating tool when purchasing real estate.